 SharpMail uses its Names_Genderize table, a list of many thousands of names with a known highly common gender, in two ways.
 First, each record is genderized so that a correct salutation can be created, as shown above.
 When it is not appropriate to use the name prefix "Dr." based on credentials, SharpMail will use Ms. or Mr. (unless the individual has listed a different name prefix preference, such as "Mm." or "Mrs.", in which case SharpMail will use the individual's preference) based on the individual's gender.
 In cases where no preference is given, "Dr." is not appropriate based on credentials in the Names_Cred table, and the name does not have a highly common gender (such as "Leslie") SharpMail offers the option of making the salutation use only the first name or "sir or madam", and other options can be used as well.

 Names of people who have a military rank, religious or political honorific are handled with another large lookup table, Names_Prefices.
 It solves the problem of properly casing "HRM" (His Royal Majesty - perhaps not so common), "Lt.
-Col." (Lieutenant), "PV2" (Private Second Class), "Mons."
+Col." (Lieutenant Colonel), "PV2" (Private Second Class), "Mons."
 (Monsignor), "Rev." (Reverend), "Sr." (Sister or Señor), and so on.

 Properly casing name suffixes, like "Esq.", "Jr.", "III", or "XI", can be tricky.
 This is handled using the name suffix lookup table, Names_Suffices.

 Companies' names follow somewhat different rules than people's names do.
 They must be treated with all of the person name rules, plus an additional lookup process that uses the Names_Company table to handle such issues as acronyms and numerical prefixes.
-Examples are "3M", "AcuNetx", "3com", and, by the way, "CarePrecise".
+Examples are "3M", "AcuNext", "3com", and, by the way, "CarePrecise".
 Because company names do not come with each word in a separate field like the people's names (FirstName, MiddleName, etc.), they have to first be split apart and each word handled separately.
-For example, "Familia d'Souza Services, Inc." must be parsed, and each word tested against the Names table and Names_Cred table.
+For example, "Familia d'Souza Services, Inc." must be parsed, and each word tested for its proper casing against the Names table and Names_Cred table.

 Many names can simply be properly cased by capitalizing the first letter, and lower-casing the remainder of the name.
 But there are a lot of names, like "McBain" that must be inner-capitalized.
 The second use of the name list is to act as a lookup for the correct inner capitalization.
-In addition to the the Names table, SharpMail uses a proprietary algorithm to properly inner-capitalize names that are not in the list.
+In addition to the Names table, SharpMail uses a proprietary algorithm to properly inner-capitalize names that are not in the list.

 Properly casing credentials requires an exhaustive lookup table, Names_Cred, of healthcare industry credentials.
 An obvious one is "Ph.D.", which often appears in records variously as "PH.D." as "PHD".
 The credentials lookup list solves this problem.